IBE160/SG-612/docs/ux-design-specification.md

 ### 8.1 Responsive Strategy

-The application will implement a robust responsive design, adapting its layout and interaction patterns to provide an optimal experience across desktop, tablet, and mobile devices, leveraging Bootstrap 5's breakpoint system.
+The application will implement a robust responsive design, adapting its layout and interaction patterns to provide an optimal experience across desktop, tablet, and mobile devices, leveraging Tailwind's breakpoint system.

 *   **Desktop (Large Screens):** The primary two-column layout will feature a persistent sidebar for navigation and Smart Lists, with the main content area displaying tasks in a spacious, card-based list.
 *   **Tablet (Medium Screens):** The sidebar will collapse into an **offcanvas menu**, accessible via a hamburger icon, maximizing the content area for task viewing.
 Task cards will adapt to fill the wider viewport.